 Hello friends and gamers

-In celebration of International Women’s Day, it is an honor to reflect on pivotal and international female characters in the gaming universe.
-For the last few decades of gaming, the industry has sparked a steady increase in powerful and independent roles for women!
+In celebration of International Women’s Day, it is an honor to reflect on pivotal and international female characters in the video game universe.
+Over the last few decades, the gaming industry has sparked a steady increase in powerful and independent roles for women!
 It should come as no surprise that Lara Croft, Tifa Lockhart, Samus Aran, and Bayonetta are among the most notorious hardcore women to have found a way into many precious gamer hearts.
 But none of the above characters will be featured in this special article!

 9 International Female Characters in Video Games

 After reminiscing about the amazing women in video games, nine incredible international female characters come to mind to bask in the international spotlight!
 These are not ranked in any particular order.
 Please note that this list will focus mainly on women of different cultures and Earth-related humans in their respective content (Sorry Final Fantasy, and other great games with dynamic fictional worlds).
 Honorable mentions go to Sheva Alomar (Resident Evil 5), Carmen Sandiego (Where in the World is Carmen Sandiego?), The Boss (Metal Gear Solid 3: Snake Eater), Danielle Fireseed (Turok 3: Shadows of Oblivion), and Chell (Portal).

 1. Chun-Li the First Female Fighter in Video Games

 “No one will stop me from destroying Shadaloo!” — Chun-Li